F30 error — temperature sensor

 What does the F30 error code mean on my Frigidaire FFEW2726TS?

 The F30 code indicates that the oven’s temperature sensor is open or has failed, meaning the control board cannot read the oven’s internal temperature.
-Replacing the sensor typically resolves the error.
+Typically, replacing the sensor resolves the issue.

 Can I use my wall oven while the F30 error is displayed?

-No, you should not operate the oven with an active F30 error, as the oven cannot regulate temperature safely without a functioning sensor.
+No, you should not operate the oven with an active F30 error, as it cannot regulate temperature safely without a functioning sensor.

 How do I know if the sensor needs replacing or just reseating?

-Test the sensor’s resistance with a multimeter — a properly functioning sensor reads approximately 1,100 ohms at room temperature.
+Test the sensor’s resistance with a multimeter—a properly functioning sensor should read around 1,100 ohms at room temperature.
 If the reading is significantly off or shows no continuity, replacement is necessary.